rickardlindberg/rliterate/rliterate.rliterate.markdown

 * Scrolling a page does not work if mouse is over a code paragraph
 * Not possible to go to a page with Ctrl+T
 * Ampersands (&) in titles (and paragraph text) are not rendered

-### Ideas

-* Highlight object being dragged somehow
+* Highlight object being dragged somehow (screenshot?)
-* Only expose custom classes from Document (Page, Paragraph, ...)
 * Make each column scrollable (like Tweetdeck)
 * Save when clicking outside text field (how to do this?)
 * This is really a writing tool
     * Spell checking
-* Final test: rewrite rlselect using rliterate
+* Final test: rewrite rlselect (or other program) using rliterate
     1. Import all source code as is
     2. Write narrative
     3. Ensure generated files are not changed